socarra/automation_assessment/documentation/TestPlan.md

 - cross browser testing - use of BrowerStack for this
 - A11y where possible to catch regressions / quickly locate issues when guidelines are updated.

+## Non-functional Testing
-## Accessibility
+### Accessibility
-Accessibility will be tested with a siombination of manual and automated testing.
+Accessibility will be tested with a combination of manual and automated testing.
 Automated testing will enable us to run tests on a pipeline to pick up issues early in development.
 Manual testing will allow us to uncover more issues.

-Manual and automated tools
-### Reporting
+#### Manual Tools
+- a test run was conducted using AXE

-## Performance
+### Performance
  - tools - probably not being done but what would I do Lighthouse some performance savings

-## API

-## Security
+### Security
 ZAP for some bacsic testing - exporting the results into the folder here
 - insecure username and password being used - can be found online in a web search

-### Reporting
+## API